smb374/mini-kv/README.md

 ## Future Work

 - Finish example client in `src/client`.
+- Add command line options to support setting host and port other than `0.0.0.0:6379` and other configuration.
+- Add proper logging system to log info.
 - Go with full Redis semantic support or at least similar command format
 - Add benchmark for the Rust implementation of the concurrent Hopscotch hashmap and compare it with the results in the C code repo by Google Benchmark.
 - Other plans mentioned in the C code repo.